edwardcjohnson/sandbox/model_api/README.md

 ## Installation
 Minikube start guide:<br>
 https://minikube.sigs.k8s.io/docs/start/
+We will need to mount the model directory when we start minikube:<br>

-We will need to push images into minikube like this:
+`minikube start --mount-string="$HOME/projects/sandbox_ecj/model_api/models:/models  --mount` We will need to push images into minikube like this:<br>
 `minikube image load <image name>`
 If your image changes after your cached it, run:
 `minikube cache reload`